 In a large, heavy pot (I use my Dutch oven) heat 3 TB olive oil over high heat, until very hot.
 Brown the beef cubes in batches, taking care not to overcrowd the pieces.
 Brown all sides of beef cubes, turning them over as they brown; Continue to heat up more oil for browning as needed.
 Transfer all browned beef pieces to a separate bowl.

 Using same pot with browned bits still on the bottom, heat up more oil and stir in the onions and garlic.
 Stir 2-3 minutes until translucent and aromatic.
-Gently pour in the beer, stirring to combine.
+Gently pour in the beer and Worcestershire sauce, stirring to combine.
 Add tomato paste, beef broth, carrots, celery, and return the browned beef to the pot.
 Stir gently to ensure all veggies and beef are submerged in broth.
 Sprinkle in the fresh rosemary and bay leaves.